-Lavinia Williams and Virginia Lee:
+Lavinia Williams and Virginia Lee

 The Williams family lived in New York through Lavinia’s teenage years, where she attended Washington Irving High School and then received a scholarship from Virginia Lee to attend the Arts Students League.
 Williams studied at the Arts Students League until she was 20 years old.

-More about Virginia Lee:
+More about Virginia Lee

-“Virginia Lee founded the famous Ballet Arts School in 1937, and it is the oldest continuously operating dance school in NYC after the School of American Ballet (which opened 3 years earlier).
-From its time at Studio 61 in Carnegie Hall, the school has hosted many important dance pioneers, including the Isadora Duncan Dancers, Ted Shawn and Ruth St. Denis and was an important rehearsal space for artists such as Jerome Robbins, George Balanchine, and Agnes DeMille.
-(1449)”
+In 1937, Japanese dancer, teacher, and choreographer Yeichi Nimura and Virginia Lee established The Nimura Studio at “61” Carnegie Hall in 1937, renaming it Ballet Arts when they co-founded the school in 1940.
+It is the oldest continuously operating dance school in NYC after the School of American Ballet (which opened 3 years earlier).
+From its time at Studio 61 in Carnegie Hall, the school has hosted many important dance pioneers, including the Isadora Duncan Dancers, Ted Shawn and Ruth St. Denis, and was an important rehearsal space for artists such as Jerome Robbins, George Balanchine, and Agnes DeMille.”

-Lavinia Williams and the Arts Students League:
+Lavinia Williams and the Arts Students League

-More about the Arts Students League:
+More about the Arts Students League

 The artists declared their intention to found a new school by pinning a notice on the bulletin board of the Academy inviting students and instructors to attend a meeting.
 This occurred when it was rumored that the National Academy, due to financial difficulties, would cancel all classes temporarily….Also at that time, in the post-Civil War era, New York City was rapidly becoming the artistic capital of the nation.
 However, many young artists, influenced by modern European developments, felt that the Academy’s instruction was too conservative and unsympathetic to their new ideas about art.”